jouvetg/igm_old/doc/update_t_dt.md

+Function glacier.update_t_dt() return time step dt (computed to comply with the CFL condition), updated time t, and a boolean telling whether results must be saved or not.
 For stability reasons of the transport scheme for the ice thickness evolution, the time step must respect a CFL condition, controlled by parameter glacier.config.cfl, which is the maximum number of cells crossed in one iteration (this parameter cannot exceed one).
-Function glacier.update_t_dt() return time step dt, updated time t, and a boolean telling whether results must be saved or not.